auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 cryptoacoustics is a logical converse of cryptography, not unlike the way statistics is a logical converse of probability.

-Conventional cryptography can't ignore the converse, but it is also filled with concrete examples, including the HMAC construction, where the ability to run an algorithm implies access only to something derived from the key, which usually isn't suitable for communicating messages.
+Conventional cryptography cannot ignore the converse, but it is also filled with concrete examples, including the HMAC construction, where the ability to run an algorithm implies access only to something derived from the key, which usually isn't suitable for communicating messages.